BoostCommunications/Flickable/readme.md

 - `indicatorClass`: The class name for the indicator wrapper element. **Default:** `'flickableIndicator'`
 - `activeIndicatorClass`: The class name for the active indicator element. **Default:** `'flickableIndicatorActive'`
 - `callback`: A function to be called each time the slide changes.
 The function will be passed the slide number (zero-indexed) as a parameter.
+- `widthCallback`: A function to be called each time the orientation changes.
+The function should return new images width.

 _Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php_